 Can my pet get this it?

 Many mammalian respiratory viruses have some ability to cross species lines, but they are usually much weaker in the second species.
-So far, despite tens of thousands of pets being directly exposed, only one dog (and no cats, rabbits etc) In Hong Kong has tested a weak positive for the virus.
-That dog did not become ill and there was no chance of him spreading it.
+So far, despite millions of pets being directly exposed, only a handful of cats and dogs have tested positive.
+And none have become seriosuly ill, or shown any signs at all of being able to spread it.